X-C3LL/x-c3ll.github.io/_posts/2018-02-24-parasite-web-server-process.md

 }
 ```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-So with all of this code we can: search for a r-x region, read memory and write memory.
+So, with all this code, we can: search for a r-x region, read memory and write memory.
 That is nice!.
-We want to write our stub in an address where is probably there is another code, so it __is really important to backup this region__ before insert our code.
+Have in mind that we will overwrite already-existing code in that memory region, so it __is really important before insert our code__.
 After our code is executed, we are going to restore it's original content.
 So do the backup:

 ```c
 	// Find a memory region with executable perms